siqirua/tp/docs/UserGuide.md

 ### Calculating overall statistics: `stats`

-Calculates the overall statistics of all students.
+Calculates overall statistics of all students.

 Format: `stats [st/STATS] [g/TUTORIAL_GRP]`

 * It is allowed to omit `[st/STATS]`.
-In this case, it will return a summary of all statistics that are currently supported.
+In this case, it will return a summary of all currently supported statistics.
 * For stats keywords, it must be currently supported.
 Here is an exhaustive list of currently supported statistical
 measures: `mean`, `standardDeviation`, `upperQuartile`, `lowerQuartile`, `max`, `min`, `skewness`.
 * For the calculation of upper and lower quartile, we use Method 4 introduced in [Wikipedia](https://en.wikipedia.org/wiki/Quartile).
 * If there is only valid score matching the criteria, skewness will be displayed as `NaN` because skewness for one data is meaningless.
-* It is allowed to have multiple stats keywords, but only allowed to have 0 or 1 tutorial group keywords.
+* Multiple stats keywords are allowed, but only 0 or 1 tutorial group keyword is allowed.

 Examples:
 * `stats st/upperQuartile st/lowerQuartile` returns the upper and lower quartile of the overall student grades.